liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 $farm.Update()
 ```
 > [!IMPORTANT]
 > The nonce cookie certificate, with private key, must be installed on all SharePoint servers in the farm.
 Also, permission to the private key must be given to the web application pool service account on each server.
-Failure to complete this step will result OIDC authentication failures.
+Failure to complete this step results in OIDC authentication failures.
 > It's recommended to use the PowerShell example above to set permission on the private key file to ensure it's done correctly.

 ## Step 3: Configure SharePoint to trust the identity provider